 About Scott McClelland

-As my children grew, I began the family activity of painting on glass Christmas balls with the kids.
-We used acrylic craft paints, which dry quickly, and clean-up with water.
-(Painting with young children requires easy clean-up.)
-It was a lot of fun, and has proven to be the stuff of some great memories.
-Some of my most prized possessions are the Christmas balls my children, and now my grandchildren, have painted.
+I began my art career when my kids were little.
+We enjoyed the family activity of painting on glass Christmas balls during the holidays, using craft paints, which dry quickly, and clean-up with water.
+It was a lot of fun, and has proven to be the stuff of great memories.
+Some of my most prized possessions hang on my tree each year, and were created by my children.

-Although I didn't realize it, because it happened gradually, I had learned to SEE.
-I had honed my observational skills.
-I am fascinated by the interplay between light and shadows, and how it creates depth.
+I am an avid outdoorsman, and I love to depict the outdoor experience, which explains why most of the paintings I've done for my own personal satisfaction tend to be landscapes I am fascinated by the interplay between light and shadows, and how it creates depth.
 I love the way lighting conditions change throughout the day, throughout the seasons, and with different weather.

 I simply render my subjects as I see them, through my own perspective.